rapidstream-org/rapidstream-tapa/docs/user/getting_started.rst

   ./vadd --bitstream=vecadd.xo 1000

+See :ref:`Simulation and RTL Cosimulation
-See :ref:`RTL Simulation <user/cosim:RTL Simulation>` for more details.
+<user/cosim:Simulation and RTL Cosimulation>` for more details.

 On-Board Execution
 ------------------